Rohit-Annamaneni-1207/Python-OOP-BLOOD_BANK_ASSIGNMENT/README.md

 Python file for OOP assignment for  a Blood Bank system

 ----->PROJECT IN MAIN BRANCH<---------
--> Menu driven program to manage Blood Bank system
+-> Menu driven program to manage Blood Bank system (USING CLASSES)